Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Constraining the Lipschitz Constant

 which will leave the matrix untouched if it does not violate the constraint, and project it back to the closest matrix in the feasible set if it does.
 Closeness is measured by the matrix distance metric induced by taking the operator norm of the difference between two matrices.
-This will work with any valid operator norm, because all norms are absolutely homogeneous.
+This will work with any valid operator norm because all norms are absolutely homogeneous~\cite{pugh2002}.
 In particular, it will work with the operator norms with $p \in \{1, 2, \infty\}$, which can be computed using the approaches outlined in Section~\ref{sec:computing}.

 Pseudocode for this projected gradient method is given in Algorithm~\ref{alg:projected-grad}.
-We have observed fast convergence when using the AMSGrad update rule~\citep{reddi2018}, but other variants of the stochastic gradient method also work.
+We have observed fast convergence when using the Adam update rule~\citep{kingma2014}, but other variants of the stochastic gradient method also work.
 For example, in our experiments, we show that stochastic gradient descent with Nesterov's momentum is compatible with our approach.